-As an IB World School offering the Primary Years Program, Middle Years Program and Diploma Program of the International Baccalaureate, we offer a continuum of high-quality, international education across all grade levels.
+As an IB Continuum School, offering the Primary Years Program, Middle Years Program and Diploma Program of the International Baccalaureate, we offer high-quality, international education across all grade levels.
 The IB is the most respected and widely followed academic program in the international school world, and it has become increasingly popular in many national education systems, with more than 4,000 schools worldwide offering IB programs.
 As such, it is well suited to meet the needs of our internationally minded and globally mobile community.The IB is different from other curricula because it:

 - Encourages students to think critically and challenge what they are told.